-HB 1001 / SB 1030 - Taxation by Rep. Stevenson / Sen. Rodriguez failed.
-HB 1001 passed the House but died in Senate Messages.
-Meanwhile, the Senate companion died in its final committee of reference.
+HB 1001 / SB 1030 - Taxation by Rep. Stevenson / Sen. Rodriguez fails.
+Both bills died in their respective chamber's appropriation committee.

-The bill authorizes the Department of Revenue to review and adjust assessments in certain situations and gives them the authority to include all authorized taxes and penalties in a garnishment or levy.
+This bill changes laws related to the Department of Revenue.
+It gets rid of language pertaining to pollutants tax registration fees and adjusts how taxes on buying boats, trailers, and aircraft are managed.
+The bill allows the Department to review and adjust assessments in certain situations and gives them the authority to include all authorized taxes and penalties in a garnishment or levy.
+There's also an increase in the threshold for underpayment penalties on corporate income tax.
 The bill provides rulemaking authority and allows counties and school boards to choose not to impose local sales taxes on commercial rent.